sdewer/BeeMark/README.md

 BeeMark is a practical, no-fuss beekeeping companion designed for real-world use in the apiary.
 Log inspections, track treatments, manage multiple hives across multiple sites, and access quick-reference beekeeper resources — all from your phone, all stored locally.

 No account required.
 No subscription.
 No data leaves your device.

+Available as:
+- **A web app / installable PWA** — hosted on GitHub Pages
+- **An Android APK** — built with Capacitor for a native install experience

 ---